craddis1/CosmoWAP/conda-recipe/README.md

 pip install -e .
 pip install cosmopower # so go for this rather than the conda version

+# and then for multiprocessing one can run something like:

 mpirun -n 20 python3 mpi_mcmc.py